BitByte-TPC/TPC-website/CONTRIBUTING.md

 - Start MongoDB server
 - Run `npm install` to install all dependencies
-- Make a `.env` file with all secrets
+- Make a `.env` file with all secrets.
+You also need to generate google client id and secret key.
+You may refer [to this](https://developers.google.com/identity/protocols/oauth2https://developers.google.com/adwords/api/docs/guides/authentication#create_a_client_id_and_client_secret) for the steps.
 - Run `npm run dev` to start server

 ### Frontend setup